pokarats/transformer_pytorch/README.md

 `news-commentary-v8.de-en.en`.

 For time efficiency, I have only trained the model on the first 1024 sentences partition of the dataset to make sure that the model executes without errors.
-The results from simply running this small toy dataset does not seem to work as it shows a BLEU score of 0 in the `eval_model.log` file.

 I have not fully trained and evaluated the model on the entire dataset or on other datasets to verify how well this works.
 However, from the `train_model.log` file, it does show that the training and validation